-Adrian Leal is an associate in the Firm's Energy, Infrastructure, Project and Asset Finance Practice, with a focus on project finance and banking in Latin America.
+Adrian Leal is an associate in White & Case LLP's Energy, Infrastructure, Project and Asset Finance Practice, focusing on corporate and project ﬁnance transactions in Latin America.

 Adrian's experience includes the representation of both borrowers and lenders in the development, construction, purchase, sale and ﬁnancing of a wide array of infrastructure and power projects, including ports, toll roads, renewable and conventional power plants.
 He also has extensive experience representing agent banks, senior lenders, lead arrangers, private equity funds and other borrowers in connection with secured and unsecured syndicated credit facilities and acquisition ﬁnancings.